bw1/k8047/README.md

 k8047 is distributed under the terms of the
-GNU Lesser General Public Licence version 3 (LGPL) version 3, available in the file lgpl-3.0.txt.
+GNU Lesser General Public Licence version 3 (LGPL) version 3, available in the file LICENSE.